wso2-attic/ballerina-integrator/README.md

         Order newOrder;
 ```

-- You may configure other services the same way as above i.e order_dispatcher_service.bal, wholesale_order_process_service.bal, retail_order_process_service.bal what you may need to change @docker:Config names to the respective services
+- You may configure other services the same way as above i.e order_dispatcher_service.bal, wholesale_order_process_service.bal, retail_order_process_service.bal what you may need to change @docker:Config names to the respective services.

 - @docker:Config annotation is used to provide the basic docker image configurations for the sample. @docker:CopyFiles is used to copy the JMS broker jar files into the ballerina bre/lib folder.
 You can provide multiple files as an array to field files of CopyFiles docker annotation. @docker:Expose {} is used to expose the port.